COVID-19 Education Update

 - We ask that all visitors practice physical distancing and good hygiene, and regularly sanitise their hands throughout a visit to the Museum.

-- General visitors will be able to check their temperature with an automatic temperature scanner before entry into the Museum.
-Teachers are encouraged to carry out a temperature check of all attending students, teachers and helpers prior to departing school groups and / or attending the Museum.
+- Visitors will be able to check their temperature with an automatic temperature scanner before entry into the Museum.

 - For more information on COVID-19 requirements visit the WA Government website.